rwxrob/zet/20210831191541/README.md

 But somehow, "hackers" from the dawn of time have continued to challenge the status quo, to ask "why", to learn, and to speak truth to power.
 And thank God they did.
-Now we live in a time were almost anyone can take control of their own learning.
+Now we live in a time when almost anyone can take control of their own learning.

 Why all the philosophy talk?